 Another new season, another freshening up of the wardrobe.
-You know it’s time to spice up your life again, but only this month you have rent due, a car payment, and a new private school tuition that wasn’t there last season.
+You know it’s time to spice up your life again, but you have rent, a car payment, and a new private school tuition that wasn’t there before.

 You need creative ways to boost your spirits for the new season.